All Episodes

 We just accept it.

-A chance for every group to participate and be heard, a chance to live the American dream that has been denied to so many.
+So this guy, John Barry IV, what I see in Obama is a chance for a revolution, a chance for every group to participate and be heard, a chance to live the American dream that has been denied to so many.

 Together, we can and will change the world and return America to the shining beacon of hope and prosperity that we were and that we can be again.

-Only when we work together, do we accomplish feats that rival any ever accomplished in the history of mankind?
+Only when we work together do we accomplish feats that rival any ever accomplished in the history of mankind.

 Only when we work together.